fatalaijon/ske-restaurant/README.md

     * JavaFX for graphical UI.
     * Cloud document database for orders (maybe).

 5. Vision: a simple ordering system that is easy to use.
-The UI should make it clear to customer what he can do at each step, and be familiar (look similar to other apps).
-This work serves as a prototype for me to learn how to design and implement a menu ordering app for a small restaurant.
+The UI should make it clear to customer what he can do at each step, and be familiar (look similar to other apps most people use).
+This work serves as a prototype for me to learn how to design and implement a real menu ordering app for a small restaurant.
     * Mockup to be added.